BFO-ontology/BFO/src/ontology/owl-group/examples/spatial-disjointness/README.txt

 We also include an axiom:

-  every mitochondrion has-part-at-all-times some nucleus
+  every mitochondrion has-part-at-all-times some chromosome

 As an ontology editor, I would like mt to be flagged as unsatisfiable, as in the atemporal example.
 However, axiom [2] is too weak for